Alex Murdaugh will spend the rest of his life in prison for killing his wife and son

-Disgraced former attorney Alex Murdaugh was sentenced Friday to life in prison without the possibility of parole for the murders of his wife and 22-year-old son.
+Alex Murdaugh was sentenced to life in prison without the possibility of parole Friday for the murders of his wife and grown son -- another chapter in the downfall of the disgraced attorney whose dynastic family had significant legal reach for decades in parts of South Carolina's Lowcountry.

+"Amazingly to have you come and testify that it was just another ordinary day.
+'My wife and son and I were out just enjoying life.'
+Not credible.
+Not believable.
+You can convince yourself about it but obviously you have the inability to convince anyone else about that," Judge Clifton Newman said moments before handing down two consecutive life sentences.

+Like he did on the witness stand at trial, Murdaugh maintained his innocence on Friday but Newman pointedly asked when will his web of deceit end.

 After more than a month and dozens of witnesses, jurors took less than three hours Thursday to convict Murdaugh of two counts of murder in the June 2021 killings, as well as two counts of possession of a weapon during the commission of a violent crime.

-A sentencing hearing is due to start Friday at 9:30 a.m. in South Carolina's Colleton County.
-Prosecutors have indicated they will seek life in prison without the possibility of parole, sparing Murdaugh the death penalty.
+Prosecutors asked for life in prison without the possibility of parole, sparing Murdaugh the death penalty.

 "Justice was done today," lead prosecutor Creighton Waters said in a Thursday night news conference.
 "It doesn't matter who your family is.
 It doesn't matter how much money you have, or people think you have.
 It doesn't matter ... how prominent you are.